 A severe gale, accompanied by thunderstorms, swept Eastern Scotland and North East England.
-35-45cm of snow fell in upland parts of Durham and Northumberland.
+35-45cm of snow fell in upland parts of Durham and Northumberland, most of it on Boxing Day.

 Heavy snow with drifting affected NE England with level depths widely over 30cm (53cm at Wearhead in the Pennines) Heavy livestock losses.